FabricFabricPlatform

 acceptedAt: new Date(),

-properties: { ...offer.properties, acceptanceSource: parsed.acceptanceSource },
+properties: { ...plan.properties, acceptanceSource: parsed.acceptanceSource },

 },